neuefische/wd-flipped-classroom-curriculum/sessions/react-state-3/README.md

   - We need to create a new array as complete new state
   - We need to call the setter function and pass the new state
 - [ ] Call the `setMovies` function inside of `handleToggleLike`
-- [ ] Explain the new state is a list of all movies, but we want to flip the `like` key in one object
+- [ ] Explain the new state is a list of all movies, but we want to flip the `isLiked` property in one object
 - [ ] Point out we can use the array method `map` for this
   - We need to iterate over all movies
   - We have to compare `id`s